 The John Pleas Faculty Award was established in 1997 to honor Pleas, a professor emeritus of psychology and recipient of the 1999 Outstanding Teaching Award.
 It is presented each year to a minority faculty member who has demonstrated excellence in teaching, research and service.

 Nominees must have completed at least five years of service at MTSU and have a record of outstanding service.
 Each nominee must have three letters to support his or her nomination.

-A video of the 2016 award ceremony is available below.
+A video of the 2016 award ceremony is available above.